-This experiential workshop is for CFT practitioners who are interested in deepening and enhancing their competencies in compassionate engagement and action via Yoga and traditional Martial Arts.
-Participants will have the opportunity to experience how these embodied compassion practices can support body-mind integration in their therapeutic work and as part of personal practices to strengthen aspects of their Compassionate Selves.
-Yoga and Martial Arts-informed CFT exercises will be explored to give participants a flavour of how embodied compassion may help develop skills and somatic resources in the following:
+This experiential workshop is for CFT practitioners who are interested in deepening and enhancing their competencies in compassionate engagement and action using psychological and physical yoga.
+Participants will have the opportunity to experience how these embodied compassion practices using the body’s grounded experience in their therapeutic work and as part of personal practices to strengthen their Compassionate Selves.
+Yoga -informed CFT exercises will be explored to give participants a flavour of how embodied compassion may help develop skills and somatic resources in the following:

-· Maintaining balance, stability, flexibility and compassionate responsiveness across emotional states;
+· Decrease reactivity while increasing balance, stability, flexibility and compassionate responsiveness across emotional states;

 · Deep distress tolerance in being with strong (threat-based) emotions;

-· Dynamically responding to fears, blocks and resistances to compassion by redirecting energy flow;
+· Dynamically responding to fears, blocks and resistances by redirecting energy flow

-· How to use embodied practices of Yoga and Martial Arts to stimulate the physiological processes associated with and underpinning compassionate motivation
+· How to use embodied practices of Yoga to stimulate the physiological processes associated with and underpinning compassionate motivation

 · How embodied compassion can increase CFT practitioners’ motivational switching abilities